NielsLiisberg/nodejs-express-demo/readme.md

-# IBM i microservice demo using node.js, Expressand Db2
+# IBM i microservice demo using node.js, Express and Db2
 This microservice example are using Db2, and gives the simple starting point for building microservices fast and easy:

 # Setup the environment